-Abstract
+Abstract:

 We used the random walk to model the problem of reserves.
-The classic case of a stochastic process is the example of random walks, which are used to study a set of phenomena and, particularly, as in this article, to study models of reserves evolution.
-Random walks also allow the construction of significant complex systems and are used as an instrument of analysis, being used in this study for giving a theoretical characteristic to specific types of systems.
-Our goal is mainly to study reserves to see how to ensure that pension funds are sustainable.
-This paper, by covering a classic approach to the study of pension funds, makes possible to draw interesting conclusions about the problem of reserves.
-We also consider the Brownian motion to model the pensions fund assets and liability management politics.
-In this context, it was possible to obtain expressions for the expected value of the pensions fund perpetual maintenance cost present value, also for the expected value of the maintenance cost up to time t, indicators of a fund maintenance policy expenditures.
+The classic case of a stochastic process is the example of random walks, which are used to study a set of phenomena and, particularly, as in this article, models of reserves evolution.
+Random walks also allow the construction of significant complex systems and are also used as an instrument of analysis, being used in the sense of giving a theoretical characteristic to other types of systems.
+Our goal is primarily to study reserves to see how to ensure that pension funds are sustainable.
+This classic approach to the study of pension funds makes possible to draw interesting conclusions about the problem of reserves.

-Keywords: Gambler's ruin; random walks; brownian motions; reserves; pensions fund.
+Keywords: Gambler's ruin, random walks, Brownian motions, reserves, pensions fund.

-1 Introduction
+1. Introduction

-The quality and the level of pensions are an important constituent in population's socio-economic status, see Iashina, Petukhov and Lazarev [1].
-However, pension plan systems around the world have been facing many difficulties, as referred in Cristea and Thalassinos [2], among it the problems resulting from sustainability goals at the global level, see Martí-Ballester [3].
+The quality and the level of pensions is an important constituent in population's socio-economic Iashina, Petukhov [1]. status, see and Lazarev However, pension plan systems around the world have been facing many difficulties, as referred in Cristea and Thalassinos [2].
 These authors show that the value of pension fund assets around the world was considerably reduced with the economic and financial crisis that began in 2008 and that caused a restructuring of pension fund assets and investments toward low-risk ones and often more directed to domestic investments, mainly in the OECD countries, see again Cristea and Thalassinos [2].
 If, in the future, there is a lower pensions funds' capability for keeping a proper protection basis, that will make many population's segments with no sufficient income in old ages get at risk of poverty.

-Pensions investments strategies are nowadays particularly complex and in the current days it is necessary to have an important understanding of this phenomenon, once pension assets are one of the largest pools of investment assets in the world, as highlighted in "Pensions: Global Issues, Perspectives and Challenges", approaching a set of specific problems and contexts, Webb [4] and Filipe [5].
+Pensions investments strategies are nowadays particularly complex and in the current days it is necessary to have an important understanding of this phenomenon, once pension assets are one of the largest pools of investment assets in the world, as highlighted in "Pensions: Global Issues, Perspectives and Challenges", approaching a set of specific problems and contexts, Webb [3] and Filipe [4].

 As pension systems aim to protect economically and financially older people, allowing them a decent living, the pensions sustainability is crucial in this sense.
-It is necessary not forgetting that, as soon as aging society deepens as happens in many developed countries, it is expected that there may occur negative pension cash flows since contributions to the fund are lesser than the payments for pensions.
+It is necessary not forget that, as soon as aging society deepens as happens in many developed countries, it is expected that there may occur negative pension cash flows since contributions to the fund are lesser than the payments for pensions.
 This highlights the need for a very responsible investments strategy and a very qualified management policy.